asyaaa17/masters-course-2024-genome-bioinformatics/hw3/README.md

 3. **Run the search:**
     ```bash
-    time mmseqs search --start-sens 2 -s 7 --sens-steps 3 -a 1 --num-iterations 2 proteinsDB genomeDB resultDB tmp
+    mmseqs search --start-sens 2 -s 7 --sens-steps 3 -a 1 --num-iterations 2 proteinsDB genomeDB alnDB2 tmp
+    mmseqs result2profile proteinsDB genomeDB alnDB2 queryProfileDb
+    mmseqs convertalis proteinsDB genomeDB alnDB2 mmseq_results.tsv --format-output query,target,fident,alnlen,mismatch,gapopen,qstart,qend,qlen,tstart,tend,tlen,evalue,bits,cigar,qheader,theader,qaln,taln --search-type 2
     ```
- The execution was running approximately 124 minutes.
+ The execution was running 15 minutes.

-Include a discussion on the significance of the protein alignments in gene annotation.*****
+Using protein homology for genome annotation is a crucial step towards understanding the functional aspects of the genome based on known protein sequences.
+It allows for precise identification of gene regions, especially in genomes with high repeat content or where preliminary gene annotations are absent.
+Comparing sequences with a database of known proteins can suggest the functional roles of predicted genes, assuming similar functions if a protein from the studied genome aligns with a known protein from another organism.
+Protein alignments can reveal conserved domains and motifs, aiding in understanding evolutionary relationships and the mechanisms of protein evolution.
+This approach enhances structural annotation by predicting exon-intron structures, identifying orthologous and paralogous genes to comprehend evolutionary gene and genome histories.
+It also validates experimental data, such as gene expression and proteomics, confirming the existence and functional activity of predicted genes.
+Furthermore, in medical research, functional annotation based on protein alignments can identify potential therapeutic targets, highlighting the importance of this method in gene annotation processes.

 ## TASK 3
 ### RNA-seq Mapping